kartoza/geosafe/README.md

-# Geosafe App for Geonode
+# GeoSAFE App for GeoNode

-Geosafe is a django app that integrates InaSAFE Headless functionality into Geonode.
-This app adds new page that enabled user to:
+GeoSAFE is a django app that integrates InaSAFE Headless functionality into GeoNode.
+This app adds new page that enables the user to:

-- Add InaSAFE based layer (Layer that contains InaSAFE keywords)
+- Add InaSAFE based layers (Layer that contain InaSAFE keywords)
 - Create InaSAFE Analysis
 - Produce InaSAFE Analysis Reports